 Look for opportunities to do activities you can’t do at home.
 And if you’re still hesitant, remember, that some exercise is better than no exercise at all.
 So enjoy the variety and embrace the change.

-Running is a great way to get your workout done while exploring the local area.
+Let’s start with a classic.
+Running is a great way to get your workout done while exploring the local area and do a little sightseeing.
 Ask your hotel receptionist or concierge for advice one the best places to run – and anywhere you should avoid.

 Make sure you take note of your outbound route so you can find your way back easily and respect local dress restrictions if traveling in countries with strict modesty laws.
 If you are running at night, stick to well-lit areas and wear bright, reflective clothing.
 Always carry some form of I.D.

 Suspension trainers, such as the TRX, are ideal exercising on the road.
 Portable and light, you can do an entire workout for every muscle in your body using suspension trainers.
-All you need is a tree, a post or a door anchor.
-And if you think suspension trainers are just for strength training, think again.
-Suspension trainers are incredibly useful for circuit training.
+All you need is a tree, a post, or a door anchor.

 Or try resistance bands.
 Like suspension trainers, resistance bands are super light and portable.
 What’s more, you can perform virtually every strength training exercise that you’d do at the gym.
 Combined with a door anchor and handles, you’re basically are holding a gym in the palm of your hand for less than the cost of one-month’s gym membership.